Individuals, Families, Peers, Elders & Communities

 Payten Thorne talks about the role of creativity - photography and drawing - in supporting her wellbeing.
 Source: Desert Pea Media/WNSWPHN

-About Country and cultural identity.
+About tradition and cultural identity.
 Source: KidsMatter

 The Break It Down video project, with youth in North Queensland, includes original music and stories of cultural connection from five communities.
 All the videos are also available through the Hitnet kiosk and wifi service for remote communities which may not have regular internet access.
 Break It Down is a project of North Queensland Primary Health Network, with Desert Pea Media.
-Short film featuring a grandmother teaching her granddaughter her traditional language.
+Short film about speaking traditional language as a way of connecting with Country, culture and ancestors.

 Families, Friends & Elders